8go/matrix-commander/README.md

 It can also send invitations to join rooms to others (given that user has the appropriate permissions) as well as ban, unban and kick other users from rooms.

-# Summary, TLDR

-This simple Matrix client written in Python allows you to send and receive messages and files and verify other devices.
-End-to-end encryption is enabled by default and cannot be turned off.

 # Dependencies and Installation